N.E.R.D.

 N.E.R.D.
 (Note: Stylized as N⋆E⋆R⋆D, N.E.R.D, N*E*R*D, and NER*D) (a backronym of No-one Ever Really Dies) was an American rock and hip-hop band, formed in Virginia Beach, Virginia, in 1994.
-Pharrell Williams and Chad Hugo were signed by Teddy Riley to Virgin.
-After producing songs for several artists during the early 1990s, Williams and Hugo formed the band with Shay Haley as a side project band of the Neptunes in 1994.
-N.E.R.D.'s debut album, In Search of..., sold 603,000 copies in the United States and was certified Gold by the Recording Industry Association of America (RIAA).
-It was also awarded the second annual Shortlist Music Prize.
-The band's second album, Fly or Die, sold 412,000 copies in the United States, but shipped at least 500,000 units, certifying it Gold.
+Pharrell Williams and Chad Hugo were signed by Teddy Riley to Virgin Records.
+After producing songs for several artists during the early 1990s, Williams and Hugo formed the band with Shay Haley, as a side project of the Neptunes, in 1994.

+N.E.R.D.'s debut album, In Search of...
+(2001), received gold certification by the Recording Industry Association of America (RIAA) and was awarded the second annual Shortlist Music Prize.
+The band's second album, Fly or Die (2004), also received gold certification.

 In 2005, N.E.R.D. ended their contract with Virgin and disbanded.
-Three years later, the band reunited under Star Trak Entertainment, a subsidiary of Interscope Records established by Williams and Hugo.
-The band's third album, Seeing Sounds, released in 2008, sold just under 80,000 copies in its first week.
-The album was followed by Nothing, which was released in 2010.
+Three years later, the band reunited under Star Trak Entertainment, a subsidiary of Interscope Records, established by Williams and Hugo.
+The band's third album, Seeing Sounds (2008), sold under 80,000 copies in its first week.
+The album was followed by Nothing (2010).

+After a hiatus, the band signed with Columbia Records to release their 2017 single "Lemon" (with Rihanna).
+The song peaked within the top 40 of the Billboard Hot 100 and preceded the band's fifth and final album, No One Ever Really Dies (2017).